rin-5/megaman-battle-network-blog/README.md

   - Huge thanks to Billie Thompson's wonderful README template!
   - Thanks to my classmate, who put a Github guide on our online campus!
-  - All content that uses original material from CAPCOM Co., Ltd, XEBEX and TVTokyo and other right holders belongs to them.
-I merely used it as a fan of the saga as a little fan-project for school.
+  - All content that uses original material from CAPCOM Co.
+Ltd, Nintendo, XEBEX and TVTokyo and other right holders belongs to them.
+I merely used their property as a fan of the saga as a little fan-project for school.
   - Thanks to CodingNepal for their [video on how to make a responsive card slider with HTML, CSS and JavaScript](https://youtu.be/VUtJ7FWCfZA).
   - Thanks to [this](https://stackoverflow.com/questions/10865237/website-header-hiding-behind-content-when-position-is-fixed) forum post from StackOverflow.
 I wouldn't have been able to fix an issue without it.
   - This page was largely based on the [Mega Man Knowledge Base](https://megaman.fandom.com/wiki/) (also found [here](https://megaman.miraheze.org/wiki)) and the [Mega Man Wiki](https://www.megamanwiki.com/wiki/Main_Page).
 All information and posts I hyperlinked on the page belong to the respective entry authors!
+  - Thanks to [tcrurav](https://github.com/tcrurav) for the tutorials he posted on his YouTube account for making a CRUD!